About

 19 December, 2012

 Summary of St Winnibald.
-Three members of the same Anglo-Saxon family c/f the first image below – Ss Willibald (2nd left), their sister Walburga (centre) and Winnibald (right) – together with their maternal uncle St Boniface, played an important part in the evangelising of Germany.
+Three members of the same Anglo-Saxon family (c/f the image below left) – Ss Willibald (2nd left in the picture below), their sister Walburga (centre) and Winnibald (far right) – together with their maternal uncle St Boniface, played an important part in the evangelising of Germany.

 Patrick Duffy tells their story.